-From time to time we are involved in legal proceedings arising in the ordinary course of business.
-We believe there is no other litigation pending that could have, individually or in the aggregate, a material adverse effect on our results of operations or financial condition.
+From time to time, we may be involved in routine legal proceedings, as well as demands, claims and threatened litigation, which arise in the normal course of our business.
+We believe there is no litigation pending that could, individually or in the aggregate, have a material adverse effect on our results of operations or financial condition.